mongodb/specifications/source/auth/auth.rst

 using suitable credentials, as specified by the particular authentication mechanism when this error is raised, and then re-attempt the operation.
 This attempt MUST be irrespective of whether the operation is considered retryable.
-Drivers MUST NOT resend a hello message during reauthentication, instead using SASL messages directly.
+Drivers MUST NOT resend a ``hello`` message during reauthentication, instead using SASL messages directly.
 Any errors that could not be recovered from during reauthentication, or that were encountered during the subsequent re-attempt of the operation MUST be raised to the user.

-Currently the only authentication mechanism on the server that supports reauthentication is OIDC.
-See the OIDC documentation on reauthentication for more details.
+Currently the only authentication mechanism on the server that supports reauthentication is ``MONGODB-OIDC``.
+See the `MONGODB-OIDC`_ section on reauthentication for more details.
 Note that in order to implement the unified spec tests for reauthentication, it may be necessary to add reauthentication support for whichever auth mechanism is used when running the authentication spec tests.

 --------------------------------
 Supported Authentication Methods